DevExpress/devextreme-documentation/concepts/05 UI Components/Button/00 Getting Started with Button/04 Handle the Click Event.md

 To respond to user clicks, write an [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick) handler.
-This tutorial displays a toast message:
+The example used in this tutorial displays a toast message:

 ---
 ##### jQuery